Xuaner624/RBF-SAM/README.md

 This is the implementation of the paper *RBF-SAM: Robust Building Footprint Extraction from Off-Nadir Remote Sensing Images via Segment Anything Model*.

 > **Note:** This repository is undergoing revisions, and our paper is currently under review.
-The complete code and pre-trained weights will be made available upon acceptance.
+The complete code and trained model weights will be made available upon acceptance.

 ## Built With